canonical/charmed-etcd-operator/docs/how-to/manage-persistent-storage.md

 # How to manage persistent storage

 Like many other databases, etcd stores its state on disk.
-In a default deployment (as described in [deploy-etcd](#deploy-etcd)), the filesystem attached to charmed etcd will be removed when charmed etcd is removed.
+In a default deployment (as described in [](../tutorial/index.md#deploy-etcd)), the filesystem attached to charmed etcd will be removed when charmed etcd is removed.
 The content of the etcd database would then be lost.